AdobeDocs/dynamic-media-classic.en/help/using/adjusting-image.md

 ---
 # Adjust an image{#adjusting-an-image}

 Adobe Dynamic Media Classic offers various commands for adjusting the appearance of an image.
 You can flip, rotate, blur, alter the Color Balance, and colorize an image.
-As you experiment with these commands, you can see their effects on the image you are working with.
+As you experiment with these commands, you can observe their effects on the image you are working with.

 See also [Create an alias for an image](adjusting-image.md#creating_an_alias_for_an_image).

 **To adjust an image:**

 1. Select the image's rollover Edit button and choose Adjust, or in the Browse panel, double-click the image so it opens in Detail View.
-1. Select a size and Image Preset (in the bottom of the window).
+1. Select a size and Image Preset (at the bottom of the window).
 1. Use the commands on the right side of the `Adjust Editor` window so you can adjust the image:

     * Use the Flip options to flip an image horizontally or vertically.
     * Use the **[!UICONTROL Rotator]** slider to rotate the image.
 You can enter values in the **[!UICONTROL Rotator]** field to rotate an image.
 Positive values rotate it clockwise; negative values rotate it counterclockwise.
     * Use the Blur slider or its corresponding box to blur an image.
-The higher the value, the more blurry the image becomes.
+Higher values increase the blur of the image.
     * Use the Contrast, Brightness, Saturation, Hue, and Color Balance options to adjust the color and brightness.
 These effects are cumulative.
 For example, changes to the Magenta/Green settings are added to changes made to the Hue settings.
     * Use the `Colorize` options to colorize an image while preserving shadows and highlights.
 Changes to the Colorize options are also cumulative.
-From the Brightness menu, choose **[!UICONTROL No Compensation]** so you disable automatic brightness compensation.
-Set the contrast value to 0 to preserve the contrast range of the original image, or specify a contrast range with a value greater than 0.
+From the Brightness menu, choose **[!UICONTROL No Compensation]** to disable automatic brightness compensation.
+To preserve the contrast range of the original image, set the contrast value to 0, or specify a contrast range with a value greater than 0.
 A value of 100 maximizes the contrast.
 Typical values are in the 30-70 range.

 1. When you have finished adjusting the image, do one of the following:

     * Select **[!UICONTROL Save]**.

-    * To replace the original of the image, select **[!UICONTROL Save As]**.
+    * To replace the original image, select **[!UICONTROL Save As]**.

       In the drop-down list, select **[!UICONTROL Replace original]**, and then select **[!UICONTROL Save]**.